mimoo/fromager/README.md

 ignored_files = []
 ignored_dirs = [ "./some", "./ignored/directories" ]
 ```

+By design, you can't tweak ocamlformat as it is discouraged.

 ## Enforce formatting in CI by adding a Fromager Github action